Open Today: 10.00am - 4.30pm

 Cave Diving Exhibit

-• Wookey Hole is home to Britain’s first successful cave dive (1935), where Graham Balcombe and Penelope (Mossy) Powell reached Chamber 7 at a depth of 52m (170ft).
+Wookey Hole was home to Britain’s first successful cave dive in 1935, where Graham Balcombe and Penelope (Mossy) Powell reached Chamber 7 at a depth of 52m (170ft).

 Paper making

-• The Wookey Hole Paper Mill, dating back to the 1600s, was once the largest in Europe.
+• The Mill you visit today was built in the 1850's and was once the largest in Europe.

-• See how old fabric rags were transformed into high-quality paper, and try your hand at making paper yourself!
+• You can see how old fabric rags were transformed into high-quality paper when you visit and even try your hand at making paper yourself!

 • Look up!
 The large chimney-like vents on the mill once directed valley breezes into drying lofts, where paper was hung for up to 7 days.